FIEA Summer Research Experience

 Stetson University is pleased to announce the Summer 2018 Request for Proposals for the FIEA Undergraduate Summer Research Experience.

-Student applicants must select a faculty member to serve as a research mentor.
-The role of the research mentor is to supervise the proposed research project.
+The role of the mentor is to supervise the proposed research project.
 Summer research grant recipients will be selected on a competitive basis.
 Although it is being co-sponsored by the Creative Arts Department, this program is open to Stetson undergraduate students from any major.
 Students in the College of Arts and Sciences, the School of Business Administration, and the School of Music are invited to apply.
-Eligible students must have at least sophomore standing as of the spring 2018 semester and attend Stetson at least through fall 2018.
+Eligible students must have at least sophomore standing as of the spring 2019 semester and attend Stetson at least through fall 2019.

 This program will provide a stipend of $2,500.
 Students must be able to provide their own transportation between Stetson and FIEA’s downtown Orlando campus (500 W Livingston St, Orlando, FL 32801).